akpetty/icesat2-book/_sources/content/0_home.md

 ## Navigation
 - See the [ICESat-2 L4 Monthly Gridded Sea Ice Thickness Dataset (IS2SITMOGR4) notebook](https://www.icesat-2-sea-ice-state.info/content/1_is2sitmogr4_intro.html) for an introduction to the monthly gridded winter Arctic sea ice thickness dataset.
 - Check out the notebooks in the chapter: WINTER ARCTIC SEA ICE THICKNESS ANALYSIS (PETTY ET AL., 2023) for the peer-reviewed analysis of winter Arctic sea ice conditions from 2018 to 2021, including comparisons with BGEP, CryoSat-2 and PIOMAS data.
-- See the [updated winter analysis notebook](https://www.icesat-2-sea-ice-state.info/content/2b_winter_arctic_sea_ice_variability_2022update.html) to see the analysis updated to include the 2021-2022 winter period.
+- See the [2021-2022 winter analysis notebook](https://www.icesat-2-sea-ice-state.info/content/2b_winter_arctic_sea_ice_variability_2022update.html) and [most recent 2022-2023 winter analysis notebook](https://www.icesat-2-sea-ice-state.info/content/2b_winter_arctic_sea_ice_variability_2022update.html) to see the analysis updated to include the more recent winter periods.
 - Continue to watch this space for more sea ice analyses from ICESat-2!

 ## Jupyter Book description